Please have a read through our rules before joining! There's a lot to know, but it will help your participation in the group be as smooth as possible!

 Please be aware that any trades done privately outside of the Trading Post our out of our hands, and if a deal goes wrong, we cannot help you.

 #21: Submissions of NSFW content in official public Wyngro places

 Getting in-depth with that side of your characters?
 Hey, we're not gonna judge!
-Just please be courteous and make sure that any content depicting obvious explicit sexual acts (whether a filter is applied or not) is NOT submitted to the group, posted on journals/official Wyngro deviations/Discord channels/etc.
+Just please be courteous and make sure that any content depicting obvious explicit sexual acts (whether a filter is applied or not) is NOT submitted to the group, posted on journals/official Wyngro deviations/general Discord channels/etc.

-Likewise, please do not post slightly suggestive images and link a NSFW version in the description.
+Likewise, please do not post slightly suggestive images and link an NSFW version in the description.